Northeast Corridor Line: Newark Airport station

 Newark Liberty International Airport Station was built in conjunction with the Port Authority of New York and New Jersey, the owner of Newark Liberty International Airport.
 This station allows passengers to connect with AirTrain Newark, the airport's monorail.
 The station opened in late 2001 and was part of a larger project to increase capacity south of Newark Penn Station.
 Along with the station's two island platforms, two tracks were added for a mile east and west of the station, bringing the number of tracks on this section of the corridor to 6.
 This allows some NJT express and Amtrak trains to pass local trains.
+The station was deliberately built as a train/monorail transfer station, as there is no direct pedestrian access, bus service, parking facility, or drop-off area.
+While the Port Authority has studied plans to extend PATH to Newark Airport station, these plans were put on hold in 2023.

 Kearny and Waterfront Connections

 The Waterfront Connection opened in 1991, allowing eastward trains from the ex-PRR Northeast Corridor to connect to ex-DL&W Morris and Essex Lines to Hoboken Terminal.
 No NEC trains serve Hoboken Terminal as of January 2010 (in the 1990s there was one Hoboken-Trenton train a day) but a few North Jersey Coast Line trains run across the connection during weekday peak hours, allowing NEC passengers to transfer.
 At other times, passengers must transfer using PATH.

-The Kearny Connection opened in 1991, allowing the opposite connection, eastward from ex-DL&W to ex-PRR, and many Morristown Line trains now use it to reach New York Penn Station.
+The Kearny Connection opened in 1996, allowing the opposite connection, eastward from ex-DL&W to ex-PRR, and many Morristown Line trains now use it to reach New York Penn Station.

 Secaucus Junction

 Opened in 2003, Secaucus Junction was built as a major transfer hub for the New Jersey Transit system.
 Built where the Corridor crosses over the Main/Bergen/Port Jervis lines, the station allows passengers on Hoboken-bound trains to switch to trains to New York Penn Station, and vice versa.
+The station also allows for transfers to the Meadowlands Rail Line for service to MetLife Stadium.